PHOTO GALLERY: Kum & Go Reveals New Images of Future HQ

 - Fitness room and adjoining locker room

 “Our plans were guided by the project team’s direction to be inviting to the community, while also reinforcing the Kum & Go culture for associates,” said Confluence Project Manager Seth Gray.
 “This site will be a place of energy and activity, and its design is a reflection of the Krause family, this incredible building, and its position within downtown Des Moines.”

 The anticipated completion date for the Krause Gateway Center is 2018.

 West Des Moines, Iowa-based Kum & Go has more than 430 c-stores across 11 states.

-Click on the image above to view Krause Gateway Center’s architecture and landscape plans.
+Click on the image below to view Krause Gateway Center’s architecture and landscape plans.